 Submissions

-All documents presented to the WG, TG, or SG should be on the document server prior to presentation.
+All documents presented to the WG and/or subgroup should be on the document server prior to presentation.

 File naming conventions

 The file name shall be as shown in the table below.
 An example of a good filename that conforms to the naming convention is 11-06-0652-00-0000-Motion-to-form-a-study-group.ppt.